 ANTARCTICA Day 6: Almirante Brown Base & the Cuverville Island Penguins

-Our first landing on the third day was to the small picture perfect Argentinian base and research station, Almirante Brown.
-Before our landing at the base itself we went for a morning zodiac cruise to see the unique icebergs, glaciers, rocks and creatures in the area adjacent to Almirante.
+Our first landing on our third day on the Antarctic Peninsula was to the small, picture perfect Argentinian base and research station; Almirante Brown.
+Before our landing at the base itself we went for a sightseeing zodiac cruise to see the unique icebergs, glaciers, rocks and creatures in the area adjacent to Almirante.
 I was in total awe as we floated past these massive cathedrals of bright blue ice.
 The icebergs have the most interesting shapes and textures, each of them unique from how they had broken away from the glacier, and been shaped by the elements and immersion in the ocean water.

 ALMIRANTE BROWN STATION